Kevin-Prince Boateng: Switch to Ghana

 Boateng received a Ghanaian passport and switched his allegiance to Ghana in May 2010; he has said that he feels more Ghanaian.
 He began his senior international football career by attending training with the national side, "The Black Stars," that same month at the Accra Sports Stadium in Greater Accra prior the 2010 World Cup.
 Boateng made his debut in a 1–0 victory over Latvia in June 2010.

 2006 World Cup

-In 2006, the Ghana Football Association had been in contact with Boateng on him representing the Ghana ahead of the 2006 World Cup.
+In 2006, the Ghana Football Association had been in contact with Boateng on him representing Ghana ahead of the 2006 World Cup.
 But the process under which FIFA had to decide on his eligibility would be long, as Boateng was past the age under the old FIFA rules where old youth internationals could switch allegiance.
 FIFA's decision to reverse the rules in 2009 had given Boateng the green light to switch his allegiance, and time appeared to be running out when his clearance to represent the Black Stars had still not arrived at the beginning of May 2010.